end2endzone/protobuf-pbop-plugin/INSTALL.md

 # Testing #
-protobuf-pipe-plugin comes with unit tests which help maintaining the product stability and level of quality.
+protobuf-pbop-plugin comes with unit tests which help maintaining the product stability and level of quality.

 Test are build using the Google Test v1.8.0 framework.
 For more information on how googletest is working, see the [google test documentation primer](https://github.com/google/googletest/blob/release-1.8.0/googletest/docs/V1_6_Primer.md).